Vote Counting in a Majority Vote System

 In vote counting under a majority vote system, the list with the most votes wins in the end.
 Relative majority vote counting is best for party list elections.
 However, vote counting in list elections generally works better with proportional representation.
 Read more about vote counting in proportional representation.

 POLYAS Tip: counting all votes manually leads to high expenditure.
-Especially if you combine different voting procedures.
 Online elections save time and money - not just in vote counting but while organizing the election too.
-Our election experts can support you in preparing and conducting your majority vote!
+Learn about all functions in our POLYAS online voting support center >

 Legally valid election results with just one click